-⅛ teaspoon paprika
+- ⅛ teaspoon paprika

 - Preheat the broiler, setting the temperature on high.
-Set oven rack in the middle of the oven (this will prevent the mushrooms from scorching under the broiler).
-Line a baking sheet with foil.
+Set an oven rack in the middle of the oven (this will prevent the mushrooms from scorching under the broiler).
+Line a broiler-safe rimmed baking sheet with foil.

 - Spray the mushroom caps with olive oil cooking spray on both sides.
 Broil in the middle of the oven until just tender, about 5 minutes on each side.